liujiashen9307/MachineLearningCaseStudies/README.md

 **And: Break down the User-Item Collaborative Filtering Based Recommender with pandas and Sklearn**

-# Case 5: Image Retrieval: Deep Learning (In progression with Deep-feature-extraction by using Sklearn)
+# Case 5: Image Retrieval: Deep Learning

+**I am still studying the theory behind deep learning, so this part in Sklearn will take longer time to finish.**

 ## Description